emiyl/dsi.cfw.guide-archive/more/downgrading.md

 - [NUSDownloader](/assets/files/NUSDownloader.zip)

 ## Preparing
-1. Make a NAND backup through twlnf and copy `nand.bin` from the root of your SD card to your computer
+1. If you have not made a NAND backup, launch twlnf and press **A** to create one if prompted
-  - If you already made a NAND backup through twlnf, just copy the `nand.bin`
-  - Do not lose this file!
-It is very important!
+  - This may take a few minutes
+  - Store this NAND backup in a safe location, it is a critical backup
-2. Open NUSDownloader on your omputer
+2. Open NUSDownloader on your computer
+  - This can be done through [Mono](http://www.mono-project.com/) on Mac/Linux/*nix systems
 3. Check the "Create Decrypted Contents (*.app)" box
 4. Select **Database > System (DSi) > System Menu (Launcher) > [Your Region] > v512 > Start NUS Download!**
 5. When done, select **Database > System (DSi) > Nintendo DS Cart Whitelist > All > v256 > Start NUS Download!**